Stone Fleet (New South Wales): The 'Stone Trade' or 'Blue Diamond Trade'

 The predominant bedrock in the Sydney metropolitan area is sedimentary rock—Hawkesbury Sandstone with some isolated areas of shale.
 Crushed stone was needed as aggregate for concrete, road making, and as ballast for railways and tramways.
 Sandstone and shale are totally unsuited to such purposes, which typically use crushed igneous rock.
 There are some intrusions of igneous rocks in the Sydney area, particularly at Prospect Hill and Hornsby, but these isolated outcrops, although later quarried, were insufficient to meet demand.

 In the southern part of the Illawarra region, south from Sydney, there are extensive igneous rock formations—mainly basalt—stretching from north of Shellharbour to south of Kiama at Gerringong, and extending right to the coastline.
 Around Kiama, the formations—known as the Gerringong Volcanics—are the result of lava flows from the extinct collapsed volcanic vent known as Saddleback Mountain.
 It is by far the largest formation of igneous rocks relatively close to Sydney and was well situated to allow transport by sea.
 The South Coast railway line did not reach Shellharbour (Dunmore) and Bombo until 1887 and it took until 1893 to reach Kiama; by that time, shipping of 'blue metal' by sea was already well established.

 After the railway reached the district, significant amounts of the quarried and crushed stone were sent by rail, and some quarries had their own sidings.
-Coastal shipping remained cost-competitive as a means of transport for many years and the coastal shipping trade in "blue metal" continued until 2011.
+Coastal shipping remained cost-competitive as a means of transport for many years and the coastal shipping trade in "blue metal" continued, with two lengthy interruptions, until 2011.

 Another colloquial name for this trade, the 'Blue Diamond Trade' probably stems from the term 'Black Diamond' used to describe coal, with a similar analogy being applied to 'blue metal', as the quarried and crushed basalt was known colloquially.